alphagov/paas-team-manual/source/incident_management/incident_process.html.md

 - rapidly address any issues in system operations requiring manual intervention

 Responses are provided on a best-effort basis during the same or next business day.
 Email [support@aiven.io](mailto:support@aiven.io) for all support requests.

-### DataDog

-We do not currently have dedicated support for datadog.
-You can use live chat to contact DataDog between 15:00 and 00:00 UTC, or email their Support Team at support@datadoghq.com.
-Refer to https://www.datadoghq.com/support/ for more information.